 Purpose

-This draft Phase III Chesapeake Bay TMDL Action Plan meets the requirements of 9VAC25-890-30.B.10, which provides that the Town of Vienna must submit a “draft third phase Chesapeake Bay TMDL action plan” with its registration statement to maintain coverage under the General Permit for Discharges from Small Municipal Separate Storm Sewer Systems (MS4 permit).
-The State Water Control Board adopted a new five-year MS4 permit on August 23, 2023, with an effective date of November 1, 2023.
+This final Phase III Chesapeake Bay TMDL Action Plan meets the requirements of Part II A 12 b of the Virginia General Permit for Discharges from Small Municipal Separate Storm Sewer Systems (MS4 permit) that became effective November 1, 2023.
+The 2023 MS4 permit provides that the Town of Vienna must submit a “a third phase Chesapeake Bay TMDL action plan for the reductions required in Part II A 3, A 4, and A 5” no later than 12 months after permit effective date.
 Plan requirements are contained in Part II A “Chesapeake Bay TMDL special condition.”

 The Virginia Department of Environmental Quality (DEQ) approved the Town’s Phase I Chesapeake Bay TMDL Action Plan on December 28, 2015.
 Draft and final Phase II plans were submitted to DEQ in May 2018 and October 2019, respectively.
-This draft Phase III plan builds on those previous efforts.
-In accordance with the MS4 permit, the Town must submit a final Phase III plan to DEQ no later than 12 months after the effective date of the permit.
+A draft Phase III plan was submitted to DEQ on September 27, 2023.
+This final Phase III plan builds on and supersedes previous strategies to meet TMDL pollutant reduction targets.

 The Town’s MS4 permit requires the development and implementation of action plans for impaired streams where a Total Maximum Daily Load (TMDL) assigns a Waste Load Allocation (WLA) to the Town that has been approved by the State Water Control Board.
 A TMDL establishes the maximum amount of a pollutant that can enter a water body without violating water quality standards.
 A WLA is the portion of a water body’s TMDL that is allocated to a specific permitted source.

 A TMDL for the Chesapeake Bay was established by the U.S. Environmental Protection Agency in 2010.
 Pollutants of concern (POCs) identified for the Chesapeake Bay include total nitrogen (TN), total phosphorus (TP), and total suspended solids (TSS).
-Virginia subsequently adopted a Watershed Implementation Plan (WIP) that establishes the framework for meeting the Chesapeake Bay TMDL.
+The 2023 MS4 permit removes TSS from the definition of POC (Part II A 2) and from the pollutant reduction requirements (Part II A 3).
+Virginia has adopted a Watershed Implementation Plan (WIP) that establishes the framework for meeting the Chesapeake Bay TMDL.
 The Virginia WIP states that MS4 permit holders will implement a phased approach for meeting required reductions over three five-year permit cycles in accordance with the following: 5% by the end of the first permit cycle (June 30, 2018); 40% by the end of the second permit cycle (2023); and, 100% by the end of the third permit cycle (2028).

 The Town met and exceeded the 5% and 40% reduction requirements for the first and second permit cycles.
-This draft Phase III Chesapeake Bay TMDL Action Plan establishes the Town’s 100% reduction target and identifies the Best Management Practices (BMPs) for achieving the target in accordance with the 2023 MS4 permit, DEQ Guidance Memo No. 20-2003, and additional communications provided by DEQ.
+This final Phase III Chesapeake Bay TMDL Action Plan establishes the Town’s 100% reduction target and identifies the Best Management Practices (BMPs) for achieving the target in accordance with the 2023 MS4 permit, DEQ Guidance Memo No. 20-2003, and additional communications provided by DEQ.

 Cooperative Approach to Implementation